-Oregon Institute of Technology leads the Northwest in delivery of technology education
+Oregon Tech leads the Northwest in delivery of technology education

 Oregon Institute of Technology is a leader in higher education in the Northwest, providing Oregon, the region, and the nation with graduates who have the knowledge and skills to excel in an increasingly technological workplace.
 Since its founding in 1947, Oregon Tech has focused on changing the lives of Oregonians by preparing them to meet the technical and management needs of business, industry and healthcare agencies.

 As the Oregon University System institution with a focused mission to deliver technology education statewide, Oregon Tech develops and maintains partnerships with public and private institutions, businesses and industries, health-care organizations and government agencies to ensure quality programs that meet the needs of students and the organizations that employ them.
 Increasingly, Oregon Tech is participating in initiatives to increase access to its technology programs by sharing facilities and human resources with other OUS institutions and community colleges throughout the state.